 - Betsy Andrews is a James Beard- and IACP-nominated food and drink journalist who wrote a personal essay for Serious Eats about her father and their annual holiday turkey.

 - Formerly, she was the executive editor of Saveur magazine and a dining critic for The New York Times.

 Betsy Andrews is a James Beard- and IACP-nominated writer who penned a personal essay about turkey for Serious Eats.
 In addition to her past work as a dining critic for The New York Times, she’s contributed to Travel & Leisure, Condé Nast Traveler, Food & Wine, and Eater, among others.
-She's now an editor-at-large with Rodale’s Organic Life magazine, and has worked as executive editor of Saveur magazine as well as a senior editor of Zagat.
+She was also an editor-at-large with Rodale’s Organic Life magazine, and has worked as executive editor of Saveur magazine as well as a senior editor of Zagat.
 Betsy is also the author of New Jersey (2007) and The Bottom (2014), two award-winning books of poetry.